 Pick your jaw up off the ground.
 Like I said: This is like the inside of a private rail car.
 Notice the masonite (or glass?) panels on the ceiling.
 The floor has been redone — but impeccably.
 Notice also, the tile countertops, with contrast bullnose tile edging.
 I’m thinking all that tile work has been redone… Photo above courtesy Kathryn Madison.

-The pantry doors… Photo above courtesy Kathryn Madison.
+The craftsmanship to accomplish this, back in the day, was amazing.
+Photo above courtesy Kathryn Madison.